gavv/signal-estimator/README.md

 There are two latency estimation modes:

-* **Steps-based latency estimation** (`--mode latency_steps`),
+* **Correlation-based latency estimation** (`--mode latency_corr`),
-* **Convolution-based latency estimation** (`--mode latency_convl`).
+* **Step-based latency estimation** (`--mode latency_step`).

 In both modes, the tool generates short periodic impulses and calculates the shift between each sent and received impulse.

-In steps mode, the tool generates a step function and detects steps using a Schmitt trigger.
-In convolution mode, the tool generates M-sequence faded in and out with a Hamming window, and performs cross-correlation to match input and output.
+In correlation mode, the tool generates M-sequence faded in and out with a Hamming window, and performs cross-correlation to match input and output.
+In step mode, the tool generates a step function and detects steps using a Schmitt trigger.

-The convolution mode is known to provide improved precision and stability even under worse signal-to-noise ratio.
+The correlation mode is known to provide improved precision and stability even under worse signal-to-noise ratio.
+The step mode, on the other hand, is much simpler and easier to verify, and so can be used as a baseline.

 ```
-$ ./bin/signal-estimator -m latency_steps -o hw:1,0 -i hw:1,0 -d 5
+$ sudo ./bin/signal-estimator -m latency_corr -o hw:0 -i hw:0 -d 5
-opening alsa writer for device hw:1,0
+opening alsa writer for device hw:0
 suggested_latency: 8000 us
 suggested_buffer_size: 384 samples
 selected_buffer_time: 8000 us
 selected_buffer_size: 384 samples
 selected_period_time: 4000 us
 selected_period_size: 192 samples
-opening alsa reader for device hw:1,0
+opening alsa reader for device hw:0
 suggested_latency: 8000 us
 suggested_buffer_size: 384 samples
 selected_buffer_time: 8000 us
 selected_buffer_size: 384 samples
 selected_period_time: 4000 us
 selected_period_size: 192 samples
+successfully enabled real-time scheduling policy
-can't enable real-time scheduling policy
+successfully enabled real-time scheduling policy
-can't enable real-time scheduling policy
+successfully enabled real-time scheduling policy
-latency:  sw+hw  13.145ms  hw   2.934ms  hw_avg5   2.934ms
+latency:  sw+hw  10.688ms  hw   2.688ms  hw_avg5   2.688ms
-latency:  sw+hw  12.465ms  hw   2.924ms  hw_avg5   2.929ms
+latency:  sw+hw  10.237ms  hw   2.237ms  hw_avg5   2.462ms
-latency:  sw+hw  13.171ms  hw   2.968ms  hw_avg5   2.942ms
+latency:  sw+hw  11.231ms  hw   3.231ms  hw_avg5   2.719ms
-latency:  sw+hw  12.510ms  hw   2.962ms  hw_avg5   2.947ms
+latency:  sw+hw  10.776ms  hw   2.776ms  hw_avg5   2.733ms
-latency:  sw+hw  12.536ms  hw   3.008ms  hw_avg5   2.959ms
+latency:  sw+hw  11.299ms  hw   3.299ms  hw_avg5   2.846ms
 ```

 Notation:

 * `sw+hw` - total software + hardware latency, including ALSA ring buffer

-  computed as the time interval beginning when the first audio *frame* of the strike was sent to the output ring buffer, and ending when the first frame of the strike was received from the input ring buffer
+  computed as the time interval beginning when the first audio *frame* of the impulse was sent to the output ring buffer, and ending when the first frame of the impulse was received from the input ring buffer

 * `hw` - an estimation of hardware latency, excluding ALSA ring buffer

-  computed as the time interval beginning when the first audio *sample* of the strike was sent from ring buffer to DAC, and ending when the first sample of the strike was received from ADC and placed to ring buffer
+  computed as the time interval beginning when the first audio *sample* of the impulse was sent from ring buffer to the hardware, and ending when the first sample of the strike was received from the hardware and placed to ring buffer

 * `hw_avg5` - moving average of last 5 `hw` values

-`sw+hw` latency is affected by the `--latency` parameter, which defines the size of the ALSA ring buffer.
+`sw+hw` latency is affected by the `--latency` and `--periods` parameters, which defines the layout of ALSA ring buffer.
 You may need to select a higher latency if you're experiencing underruns or overruns.

-`hw` latency, on the other hand, should not be affected by it and should depend only on your hardware and the way how the signal is looped back from output to input.
+`hw` latency, on the other hand, should not be affected by it and should depend only on your hardware and the way how the signal is looped back from output to input (e.g. if it's going by air, the distance will make a difference).

-If you're having troubles, you may also need to configure signal volume, or steps / impulse generation and detection parameters.
+If you're having troubles, you may also need to configure signal volume, or impulse and step generation and detection parameters.

 Measuring losses
 ----------------